 What is LTM Revenue?

 LTM stands for “Last Twelve Months” and is similar in meaning to TTM, or “Trailing Twelve Months.”
 LTM Revenue is a popular term used in the world of finance as a measurement of a company’s financial health.
-It reports or calculates the financial figures for the “past 12 months.”
+It reports or calculates the revenue figures for the “past 12 months.”
 LTM or TTM Revenue shows a company’s performance in the past year rather than just seeing the quarterly figures and adjusting it for the full year.

 A balance sheet is never affected by this calculation, as a balance sheet is prepared on a certain date and at a single point of time, regardless of the events throughout the year.